chgogos/datasets/README.md

-# datasets
+# Datasets

-Datasets for various problems
+Datasets for timetabling problems